Careless commenting seems to be on the rise, at least in my opinion.

 But what kind of impact are we making?
 What are we saying about our professionalism?

-For those who write anything other than comments, I’m sure you take great care with your work.
+For those who write posts or articles, I’m sure you take great care with your work.
 It represents you, so you dot the i’s and cross the t’s, and all that.
 Of course you do!

-But what about your comments?
+But what about your comments on someone else’s work?
 Do you take those as seriously?

 If not … why not?